-The new form will allow a customer to indicate whether the staff member needs to be added to Comcare’s list of Rehabilitation Case Managers, or given access to the Customer Information System, or both.
-The old forms will be phased out.
+The CIS Access Request and Rehabilitation Case Manager update form (PDF, 137.3 KB) will allow a customer to indicate whether the staff member needs to be added to Comcare’s list of Rehabilitation Case Managers, or given access to the Customer Information System, or both.

 For all future access requests please use the new form and send to firstname.lastname@example.org.

 There are several levels of user access to CIS:

 - CIS administrator – is responsible for authorising all access requests and managing cost centre restriction.